 How do I know if the swordfish is thoroughly cooked?

-Swordfish is a meaty fish and the easiest way to tell if the swordfish is done is by using an instant-read or meat thermometer.
-The temperature should read 130ยฐF for medium, 135ยฐF for medium-well, or 140 to 145ยฐF for well-done.
+Swordfish is a meaty fish, and the easiest way to tell if it’s done is to use an instant-read or meat thermometer.
+The temperature should read 130°F for medium, 135°F for medium-well, or 140 to 145°F for well-done.

-Another way to tell if your swordfish is thoroughly cooked is by inserting the tines of a fork into the thickest portion of the swordfish at a 45ยฐ angle.
+Another way to tell if your swordfish is thoroughly cooked is by inserting the tines of a fork into the thickest portion of the swordfish at a 45° angle.
 Gently twist the fork and pull up some of the fish.
 If it flakes easily, without resistance, the fish is done.

 - Transfer the seared swordfish to a serving dish.
 I like serving my swordfish with wilted spinach, but feel free to use your vegetable or grain.